Security Camera Connection Guide: Wifi, Pros & Cons

 Author

-An engineer, author and high-tech enthusiast whose passion has been evolving for 12 years.
-After contributing to numerous online publications, Michael shares his experiences and discoveries on his journal.
+An engineer, author and high-tech enthusiast whose passion has been evolving for decades.
+After contributing to numerous online publications, David now shares his experiences and discoveries on Grand Goldman.
 He focuses on Smart Homes, Connected Devices, and how they will improve our lives and society in the future.